09:00 Registration (with Coffee & Tea)

 Chairs: Sahar El Aidy & Walter Pirovano (Amsterdam)

-Ali Keshavarzian (Chicago, IL, USA) Bidirectional GUT, oral microbiota-brain axis in Parkinson Disease pathogenesis and disease course (30')
+Ali Keshavarzian (Chicago, IL, USA) Role of bidirectional Gut-Oral- microbiota-Brain Axis in Parkinson disease (30')

 Anja Lok (Amsterdam) Mood and the microbes: how to proceed with the patient?
 (15')